libapps/libapps-mirror/nassh/doc/hack.md

 time, but is largely for Chrome OS only now.
 The [manifest_ext.json] is used to build the Secure Shell Extension which works on all platforms (but lacks any Chrome OS specific features).

-The [manifest_v2.json] is not used currently.
-Some day we might finish the migration and replace [manifest_v1.5.json] with it so we only have one app manifest.
-Today it is not often tested.

 The "v1.5" and "v2" app formats should not be confused with the "v1" and "v2" manifest formats.
 Secure Shell uses the legacy/deprecated "v1.5" app style to